luau-lang/luau/rfcs/type-byte-buffer.md

 With this type, we solve the use cases for binary format encoding and decoding.
 This opens the door for developers to work with file formats that might've been too large to represent with tables or to write to strings.
 It also allows for writing algorithms that deal with raw data often, such as compression or hashing.
 Web services that exchange data in packed formats could also benefit from this.
 The new type can also serve as a more efficient internal representation for libraries that provide higher level objects like images or geometry data.

-Other high level languages support similar data structures, for example [Java ByteByffer](https://docs.oracle.com/en/java/javase/18/docs/api/java.base/java/nio/ByteBuffer.html) or [JavaScript ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer).
+Other high-level languages support similar data structures, for example [Java ByteByffer](https://docs.oracle.com/en/java/javase/18/docs/api/java.base/java/nio/ByteBuffer.html) or [JavaScript ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer).

 ## Design